Dear reader of ADxS.org, please excuse the disruption.

 The assumption that depression is directly caused by a monoamine deficiency (e.g. serotonin deficiency) itself is contradicted by the fact that SSRIs raise serotonin levels immediately after ingestion, whereas SSRIs take effect after 2 to 4 weeks at the earliest.

-Treatment with monoaminergic medication (e.g. serotonin or noradrenaline reuptake inhibitors) also causes a remission of symptoms in only around 30% of depression sufferers.15 Other sources speak of even lower rates.111 Information according to which antidepressants had no effect on 30% of those affected,112 may also include only a slight improvement in symptoms for the remaining 70%.
+Treatment with monoaminergic medication (e.g. serotonin or noradrenaline reuptake inhibitors) also causes a remission of symptoms in only around 30% of people with ADHD.15 Other sources speak of even lower rates.111 Data according to which antidepressants had no effect on 30% of people with ADHD,112 may also include only a slight improvement in symptoms for the remaining 70%.

 Noradrenaline deficiency, dopamine deficiency and serotonin deficiency can trigger a symptom pattern typical of depression.
 For example, reserpine triggers psychomotor slowness, fatigue and anhedonia through these mechanisms of action, which is why it was initially assumed that reserpine would trigger depression.
 However, the cognitive symptoms of depression such as hopelessness or feelings of guilt are not induced.
 It is now known that the symptoms caused by reserpine result from a depletion of monoaminergic salivary vesicles15 due to the resulting lack of noradrenaline (and dopamine), but not due to a lack of serotonin.113 The depression symptoms caused by reserpine can be eliminated by tricyclic antidepressants.114 This is similar to the description of the neurochemical causes of dysthymia.115 The symptoms caused by reserpine are strongly reminiscent of the description of SCT (sluggish cognitive tempo).